-We have examined the compliance status to the Corporate Governance Code by Union Capital Limited for the year ended on 31 December 2022.
-This Code relates to the Notification No. BSEC/CMRRCD/2006-158/207/Admin/80, dated 03 June 2018 of the Bangladesh Securities and Exchange Commission.
+We have examined the compliance status to the Corporate Governance Code by Union Capital Limited for the year ended on 31 December 2023.
+This Code relates to the Notification No. BSEC/CMRRCD/2006-158/207/Admin/80, dated 03 June 2018 of the Bangladesh Securities and Exchange Commission and it's subsequent amendment.